Toterich/dll32to64/README.md

 ## Functional Overview

-Building this project created two binaries:
+Building this project creates two binaries:

 * A Bridge DLL, which exports the same symbol names as the DLL to be wrapped.
 This is intended to be used as a drop-in replacement for the wrapped DLL.
 * A Wrapper executable, which links against the wrapped DLL.
 This communicates with the Bridge DLL via a TCP socket connection.